toshihr/cythontemplate/README.md

-cythontest: template for Cython + Nose project.
+cythontemplate: template for Cython + Nose project.
 ==================================

 You should modify the following files based on your project: